JourneyDeprecated/My-Userstyles/trakt_tv/trakt_tv_dark/Style/README.md

 Install a userstyle manager for your favorite browser:

 - Chrome: https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en
-- Firefox: https://addons.mozilla.org/en-US/firefox/addon/stylish/ (be sure to place the CSS inside the `@-moz-document domain("github.com")` block)
+- Firefox: https://addons.mozilla.org/en-US/firefox/addon/stylish/ (be sure to place the CSS inside the `@-moz-document domain("trakt.tv")` block)
 - Safari: http://sobolev.us/stylish

 Then, copy-pasta the styles from `Trakt.tv-Dark_Theme.css` into a new userstyle.
 Be sure to specify that it apply to sites beginning with `https://trakt.tv/*`.